-Plugging up: You can enhance your browsing performances by ensuring that Chrome flash content loads only when if you want to do it.
+Plugging up: You can enhance your browsing performance by ensuring that Chrome Flash content loads only when if you want to do it.
 To do this go to the Chrome advanced settings option and click on content settings.
 Now select the privacy section and find another option “let me choose when to run plugin content” under the plugins option.
 Now it will only play the time when you are going to click on it.

 To access this technique, type chrome://flags on the address bar.
 Find the Omni box.
 Search for another option ” Fast tab/window close” and click on the enable button below the Omni box to activate these features properly.

 If you’re on Windows, use the Chrome Cleanup Tool to find and remove unwanted software.
 The tool will perform a complete scan and remove any software that it finds may cause problems for Chrome.
 Once you have removed the infections and malicious programs via the Chrome Cleanup Tool, check the browser performance.

 If all the above method fails to speed up Chrome Browser then it’s time to return to the Default Browser settings. which reset Chrome browser settings to default setup and fix if any customization tweak caused to chrome browser slow down.